How Much Do Travel Nurses Make In A Year? | Salary 2024

-Travel nursing has been all the rage for the last few years.
+Travel nursing has been all the rage for the last few years, especially when there were extra incentives and pay for working during the pandemic.
 Travel nursing positions come with plenty of perks, such as high travel nurse salaries, incentives like sign-on bonuses, and the opportunity to work in glamorous places like Hawaii and Florida.

 Below is a breakdown of a travel nurse’s salary and why travel nurses tend to get paid more than nurses in traditional roles.